Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Related Work

 The IB method, originally proposed by Tishby \textit{et al.} \cite{tishby2000information}, is a method that seeks to develop representations that are both compact and expressive by minimizing and maximizing two mutual information terms.
 Alemi \textit{et al.} first developed a variational approximation of the IB method by parameterizing it using neural networks and this was followed by multiple variations such as the nonlinear information bottleneck \cite{kolchinsky2019nonlinear} and conditional entropy bottleneck \cite{fischer2020conditional}.
 Many recent generalizations of the IB method have been developed including \cite{makhdoumi2014information, strouse2017deterministic,hsu2018generalizing,asoodeh2020bottleneck,weng2021information} while \cite{goldfeld2020information,zaidi2020information} investigated its connections to deep learning theory and privacy applications.

 Techniques related to the information bottleneck have been used for fair representation learning.
 First proposed by \cite{zemel2013learning}, fair representation learning consists of mapping input data to an intermediate representation that remains informative but discards unwanted information that could reveal the protected sensitive factors.
-This is related to the IB problem and several works have explored the connection between the two, such as Ghassami \textit{et al.}~\cite{ghassami2018fairness} and Rodr\'iguez-G\'alvez \textit{et al.}~\cite{skoglund2020} where fair representations are acquired through the minimization and maximization of various mutual information terms.
+This is related to the IB problem and several works have explored the connection between the two, such as ~\cite{ghassami2018fairness} and~\cite{skoglund2020}, where fair representations are acquired through the minimization and maximization of various mutual information terms.

-Our work is closest to~\cite{skoglund2020} but we depart from it in several important ways, including through the use of a more general loss formulation, satisfying broader constraints of fairness, classifying images rather than focusing solely on tabular data, and entailing the use of R\'{e}nyi divergence.
-To our knowledge we are the first to use R\'{e}nyi divergence for fair representation learning but there have been several recent works based on \Renyi information measures and its variants.
-These include an IB problem under a \Renyi entropy complexity constraint \cite{weng2021information}, bounding the generalization error in learning algorithms~\cite{esposito20}, \Renyi divergence variational inference~\cite{varInf}, \Renyi differential privacy \cite{mironov2017renyi} and the analysis and development of deep generative adversarial networks \cite{bhatia2021least, rgan, cumulant_gan, kurri2021realizing}.
+Our work is closest to~\cite{skoglund2020} but we depart from it in several important ways, including through the use of a more general loss formulation, satisfying broader constraints of fairness, classifying images rather than focusing solely on tabular data, and entailing the use of R\'{e}nyi divergence and \Renyi cross-entropy \cite{Alba,bhatia2021least,thierrin2022}.
+To our knowledge we are the first to use R\'{e}nyi divergence and cross-entropy for fair representation learning but there have been several recent works based on \Renyi information measures and their variants.
+These include an IB problem under a \Renyi entropy complexity constraint \cite{weng2021information}, bounding the generalization error in learning algorithms~\cite{esposito20}, \Renyi divergence variational inference~\cite{varInf}, \Renyi differential privacy \cite{mironov2017renyi} and the analysis and development of GANs \cite{bhatia2021least, rgan, cumulant_gan, kurri2021realizing, kurri2022, welfert2023alphadalphaggans}.
 In addition, Baharlouei \textit{et al.} \cite{baharlouei2019r} developed a fair representation method but one based on \Renyi correlation rather than divergence.